Skip to main content

 To schedule an inspection, click the link below for the appropriate inspection.
 Please include permit number, project description, site address and any additional information needed.
 Staff will respond to you accordingly.
 Please keep in mind inspections are usually scheduled in the afternoon during the work week.

-Select the type of inspection you are interested in and an email box will pop-up:
+Select the type of inspection you are interested in and an email template will pop-up:

 Fats, Oils, and Grease (FOG)